 The Nuts and Bolts of the History of the 100-Point Rating System

-- Robert Parker is a wine critic and lawyer who is known for his influential wine reviews and ratings.
-He began his career as a wine critic in the 1970s, and he quickly gained a reputation for his in-depth and critical reviews of wines.
+- Robert Parker is a wine critic and lawyer known for his influential wine reviews and ratings.
+He began his career as a wine critic in the 1970s and quickly gained a reputation for his in-depth and critical reviews of wines.

-- In 1978, Parker founded The Wine Advocate, a newsletter and website that reviews and rates wines from around the world.
+- In 1978, Parker founded The Wine Advocate, a newsletter and website that reviews and rates wines worldwide.
 The Wine Advocate has a large and loyal following, and it is widely regarded as one of the most influential wine publications in the world.

-- Parker’s 100-point wine scoring system has become widely accepted in the wine industry, and it is now used by many wine critics and publications as a way to rate and review wines.
+- Parker’s 100-point wine scoring system has become widely accepted in the wine industry, and many wine critics and publications now use it to rate and review wines.
 The system is based on a scale from 50 to 100 points, with 50 being the lowest score and 100 being the highest.

-- The 100-point wine scoring system has been both praised and criticized over the years.
-Some people believe that it is an effective and objective way to evaluate wines, while others argue that it is too subjective and that it oversimplifies the complex qualities of wine.
+- The 100-point wine scoring system has been praised and criticized over the years.
+Some people believe that it is an effective and objective way to evaluate wines.
+In contrast, others argue that it is too subjective and that it oversimplifies the complex qualities of wine.
 Despite this debate, the 100-point wine scoring system remains popular and widely used in the wine industry.

-Learn more about Robert Parker: Biography of Robert Parker and His World of Wine Criticism
+Learn more about Robert Parker and the 100 point wine rating system: Biography of Robert Parker and His World of Wine Criticism